 Farther away but worth the drive

 Callander is 45 minutes from Stirling by public transport or half an hour by car.
-And while that may seem inconvenient at first, you’ll see why we picked this place when you arrive!
+And while that may seem inconvenient at first, you’ll see why I picked this place when you arrive.
 With easy access to the Trossachs, this Scottish hostel is perfect for walkers and outdoor enthusiasts.
 You don’t even need to leave the hostel to appreciate the natural beauty – the views of Ben Ledi from the lounge are jaw-dropping!

 Stirling Youth Hostel